bouvet/appsec-owasptop10wrkshp/prez/content/prolog.md

 Note:

-- 1: I'm here to learn and share what I've learned so far
+- 1: We're here to learn and share what I've learned so far
 - 3: This workshop zooms in on vulnerabilities in webapps

 ---